Chri3448/DGRB/README.md

 # DGRB
-AEGIS simulator for the Diffuse Gamma-Ray Background
+AEGIS simulator and SBI applied to the Diffuse Gamma-Ray Background